bhky/targetran/README.md

 # Alternatively, users can provide a sequence of image paths instead of image tensors/arrays,
 # and set `image_seq_is_paths=True`.
 In that case, the actual image loading will be done during
 # the dataset operation (i.e., lazy-loading).
-This is especially useful when dealing with huge data.
+This is useful when dealing with huge data.
 ds = to_tf_dataset(image_paths, bboxes_seq, labels_seq, image_seq_is_paths=True)

 # The affine transformations can be combined into one operation for better performance.